MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 We designed Visual Studio 2017 to work well in a variety of network and computer configurations.
 While we recommend that you try the [Visual Studio web installer](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017)&mdash;which is a small file and allows you to stay current with all the latest fixes and features&mdash;we understand that you might not be able to.

-For example, you might have a slow internet connection, an ureliable one, or one that has low bandwidth.
-If so, you have a few options: You can use the new **Download all, then install** feature to download the files, or you can create a local cache of the files.
+For example, you might have an unreliable internet connection or one that has low bandwidth.
+If so, you have a few options: You can use the new **Download all, then install** feature to download the files before you install, or you can create a local cache of the files.

+> [!NOTE]
+> If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our [Create a network installation of Visual Studio 2017](../install/create-a-network-installation-of-visual-studio.md) and [Install certificates required for Visual Studio offline installation](../install/install-certificates-for-visual-studio-offline.md) pages.

 ## Option 1: Use the "Download all, then install" feature